Britney Spears ‘Desperate’ For Child With New Boyfriend Sam Asghari?

 “Britney is telling her friends that she really wants Sam to be the one to give her another child.
 She says she has never been so in love!
 Britney is doing everything she can to keep her youth because she knows that Sam is much, much younger than her and she will do anything to make this work.”

-However, Brit’s family is not fully on board with this union seeing as the “Toxic” songstress has not made the best decisions in the past and are fearful she may fall victim to a younger man using her for her fame.
+However, Brit’s family is not fully on board with this union seeing as the “Toxic” songstress has not made the best decisions in the past, and they are fearful she may fall victim to a younger man using her for her fame.
 Spears’ father is sure that the relationship will only end in more heartbreak for the entertainer.

 “Spears’ dad, Jamie – who still has legal conservatorship over his daugther – is simply not a Sam fan!
 ‘Her family and friends don’t really trust him,’ said the source, ‘especially because they are already talking marriage and kids!'”

 Britney Spears has appeared to make many changes for the better since she had her infamous breakdown nearly a decade ago, and it’s likely that the independence she has found and the strength she has displayed will help her to make the right choices when it comes to love.
-However, it’s not surprising that sources are concerned, as is her own father, that Asghari might be simply dating Spears for publicity and to allow his career in the acting and modelling industry to take off quicker.
+However, it’s not surprising that sources are concerned, as is her own father, that Asghari might be simply dating Spears for publicity and to help his career in the acting and modeling industry to take off quicker.

 The 22-year-old, who is originally from Iran, describes himself on social media as a personal trainer and has 164,000 followers on Instagram.
 As stated, he is trying to break into acting and has appeared in a video for Fifth Harmony as well.